lean-delivery/lean-delivery.github.io-src/content/articles/3_sonarqube.rst

 .. image:: {filename}/images/sonarqube_table1.png

-Further in this article I'll tell about free community version.
+Further in the article we’ll take a closer look at the free community version.
+The latest versions - 7.9.2 LTS and 8.1.
-Current releases now are 7.9.1 LTS и 8.0.

-**Installation.**
+**Installation**

 There are several ways to install SonarQube.

 1. Manually.
-Just don't waste your time.
+My advice – just don't waste your time on it.

-2. Get official docker `image <https://hub.docker.com/_/sonarqube>`_ at dockerhub.
-I don't use this way, but if you are interested I can compare it with the next one.
+2. Get an official docker  `image <https://hub.docker.com/_/sonarqube>`_ on dockerhub.
+I don't use this method, but if you are interested, I can compare it with the next one.

-3. Install with our `ansible-sonarqube <https://github.com/lean-delivery/ansible-role-sonarqube>`_ role.
+3. Install SonarQube with our `ansible-sonarqube <https://github.com/lean-delivery/ansible-role-sonarqube>`_ role.

-Let me tell more about last approach.
-Look through the readme, get playbook example and adjust it to your needs.
-Playbook installs SonarQube with the all requirements: java (using our
+Let’s explore the last approach.
+Look through the readme, get the playbook example and adjust it to your needs.
+The playbook will install SonarQube and everything required for its work: java (using our
 `ansible-java <https://github.com/lean-delivery/ansible-role-java>`_ role), postgresql database and nginx (for https).

-Speaking of the mentioned java role.
-You may use it not only for SonarQube installation, but in lot of other cases.
-It's the best role of lean-delivery project and the best java role on Ansible Galaxy.
+The mentioned above java role can be used not only for SonarQube installation, but in lot of other cases as well.
+It's the best role of a lean-delivery project and the best java role on
-Pay your attention to amount of supported JDK/JRE types and amount of supported platforms.
+Ansible Galaxy.
+Pay your attention to the number of supported JDK/JRE types and number of supported platforms.

-To install SonarQube you need instance with at least 4 Gb memory – e.g. t3a.medium in AWS.
+To install SonarQube you need an instance with at least 4 Gb memory – e.g. t3a.medium in AWS.

-Note that besides the installation, role is able to do some configuration:
+Note that besides the installation, the role can perform configuration actions:

--  database migration – required when you've got an installed SonarQube and is going to update it to new version
+-  Migrate the database – it’s required when you already have SonarQube installed and are going to update it to a new version
--  add Jenkins webhook (see below in the article)
+-  add Jenkins webhook (we’ll talk about it further)
--  import custom quality profiles (see below also)
+-  import custom quality profiles (also will be covered below)
 -  configure LDAP authentication

-**Configuration.**
+**Configuration**

 First thing you need to do – change default password for admin user in **Administration > Security > Users**.
 And here what happens when you forget it - `UK cell giant EE left a critical code system exposed with a default